scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 .. class:: abstract

    This paper gives a brief, semi-technical introduction to the essential differences between the frequentist and Bayesian approaches to statistical inference, with several illustrative examples implemented in Python.
-The differences between the approaches fundamentally stem from differing conceptions of probability, a difference of philosophy which leads to different approaches to certain problems as well as different ways of asking and answering questions about unknown parameters.
-After discussing these and giving some examples, we briefly compare leading Python packages for frequentist inference and for Bayesian inference in Python via Markov Chain Monte Carlo. [#blog]_
+The differences between the approaches fundamentally stem from differing definitions of probability, a philosophical divide which leads to different approaches to the solution of statistical problems as well as different ways of asking and answering questions about unknown parameters.
+After an example-driven discussion of these differences, we briefly compare several leading Python statistical packages which implement frequentist inference using classical methods and Bayesian inference using Markov Chain Monte Carlo. [#blog]_

 .. class:: keywords